Startup business loan: how to qualify in New Zealand

 - Crowdfunding: Raises funds from multiple small investors, ideal for consumer-focused businesses.
 Find out how crowdfunding works.

-- Peer-to-peer lending: Connects you with individual lenders at competitive rates, with regulations allowing businesses to borrow a maximum of $2 million in any 12-month period.
+- Peer-to-peer lending: Connects you with individual lenders at competitive rates, with New Zealand (NZ) regulations allowing businesses to borrow up to $2 million in any 12-month period.
 Get an introduction to peer-to-peer (P2P) lending.

-- Bootstrapping: Uses personal savings and credit, maintaining full business control
+- Bootstrapping: Uses personal savings and credit, letting you maintain full business control.

-Getting your business finances ready for loan success
+Get your business finances ready to succeed with your loan

 FAQs on startup business loans